 Your Procure-to-Pay Suite Won’t Cut It For Supplier Management – Here’s Why

-The continued growth in the adoption of procurement-to-pay (P2P) or source-to-settle (S2S) suites in the last few years is testament to the significant value they deliver to procurement teams in businesses of all sizes.
+The continued growth in adopting procure-to-pay (P2P) or source-to-settle (S2S) suites in recent years is a testament to the significant value they deliver to procurement teams in businesses of all sizes.

 Exercising control of the procurement process enables businesses to achieve continuous cost savings, purchasing compliance and a level of automation of repeat processes in accounts payable.